montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ### Component Editor

-The component editor enables you to assemble components and describe their relationships in a drag-and-drop environment.
-The assembled components usually represent the functional areas of an application and are stored in your project's ui directory.
+The component editor enables you to assemble user interface components and describe their relationships in a drag-and-drop environment.
+The assembled components represent a particular portion of your user interface and are stored in your project's ui directory.

 <figure>
     <img src="/images/montage-studio/ide-at-a-glance/fig01a.jpg" alt="Component editor" style="width: 550px;">